eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/development-view/architecture.md

 ## Compute-To-Data

-We describe a semantically-driven and state-of-the-art compute-to-data architecture for automotive use cases (and beyond), the so-called Knowledge Agents (KA) approach.
+This KIT describes a semantically-driven and state-of-the-art compute-to-data architecture for automotive use cases (and beyond), the so-called Knowledge Agents (KA) approach.

 It builds on well-established standards and best practices around [GAIA-X](https://gaia-x.eu), [W3C](https://www.w3.org/) and [Big Data](https://en.wikipedia.org/wiki/Big_data) in order to empower powerful queries to the data space (Skills).
 Those Skills can be used to answer business questions directly (comparable to a search engine) or they can be embedded in apps to include query results (Knowledge) into workflows with more advanced visualization etc.